wangjohn/zinc_cli/README.rst

     'retailer': 'amazon'
   }

 Check the `Zinc API documentation <http://zinc.io/docs/api.html>`_ to see all of the possible API calls.
-An example that uses the `ZincRequestProcessor` class to place an entire order is given in `examples/request_processor_example.py`.
+An example that uses the :code:`ZincRequestProcessor` class to place an entire order is given in :code:`examples/request_processor_example.py`.

 Contact
 =======